-The groundbreaking 34-wheel B-Double, Australian’s largest mobile medical clinic, features extra consultation rooms for a range of specialist services, including gynaecology, neurology and endocrinology, has instantly expanded the project’s mobile delivery capacity – while also opening the way for a much broader range of specialist medical services to be offered onboard.
+The groundbreaking 34-wheel B-Double, Australia’s largest mobile medical clinic, features extra consultation rooms for a range of specialist services, including gynaecology, neurology and endocrinology, has instantly expanded the project’s mobile delivery capacity – while also opening the way for a much broader range of specialist medical services to be offered onboard.

-HEART2 will join HEART1, the original custom built 18-wheeler clinic which began delivering specialist services to the bush in 2014, turning the dream into a reality.
+HEART2 will join HEART1, the original custom-built 18-wheeler clinic which began delivering specialist services to the bush in 2014, turning the dream into a reality.

 Dr Rolf Gomes told guests at the launch of HEART2 that the demand for medical specialist services in the bush required the expansion of both the fleet and the services being offered.

 “Taking cardiologists to regional and remote towns has led us to see over 5,000 patients and helped to save more than 250 lives, but we know people’s health needs extend far beyond heart conditions which is why this second truck is so important.”